Chart Color Schemes

 Employment performance in Bray Park has been below expectations when compared to most other areas nationally

-Bray Park has an evenly distributed workforce across white and blue collar jobs, with essential services well represented.
-Its unemployment rate was 8.8% as of June 2021, with an estimated employment growth of 6.5% in the preceding year.
+Bray Park's workforce is balanced across white and blue-collar jobs, with significant representation in essential services sectors.
+Its unemployment rate was 8.8% as of June 2021.

-By June 2025, the unemployment rate had decreased to 4.7%, which is 0.6 percentage points higher than Greater Brisbane's rate of 4.1%.
-Workforce participation was similar to Greater Brisbane's at 64.5%.
-The leading employment industries among residents were health care & social assistance, retail trade, and construction.
-Retail trade had a particularly high employment share, at 1.2 times the regional level, while professional & technical services employed only 5.6% of local workers compared to Greater Brisbane's 8.9%.
+Over the past year, employment grew by an estimated 6.5%.
+As of June 2025, 5,535 residents are employed, with an unemployment rate of 4.7%, which is 0.6 percentage points higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in Bray Park is similar to Greater Brisbane's at 64.5%.
+The leading employment industries among residents are health care & social assistance, retail trade, and construction.

 Frequently Asked Questions - Employment